-BICYCLES/SCOOTERS/E SCOOTERS
+BICYCLES/SCOOTERS

 Students are welcome to ride their bicycles/scooters to and from school.
 Bikes and scooters are to be stored in racks provided.
 It is the policy of the school to enforce the wearing of bicycle helmets - no helmet, no bike/scooter!

 Helmets are to be stored in storage racks with the student's schoolbag.
 Within school grounds, students are to walk bicycles/scooters at all times.
 Bicycles and scooters need to be walked across the oval, pedestrian crossings and along footpaths surrounding the school grounds.
 These can then be placed in the bike racks at the top of the oval.

-- Skateboards, roller blades etc. are not to be brought to school. - Bicycles and scooters need to be secured with a bicycle chain to the bike racks. - No bicycles, scooters or E Scooters will be kept in the office.
+- Skateboards, roller blades etc. are not to be brought to school. - Bicycles and scooters need to be secured with a bicycle chain to the bike racks.